The News: NVIDIA beat elevated analyst expectations for both earnings and revenue for the fourth quarter of its fiscal year, which ended in December.

 The excitement around NVIDIA will continue throughout the year, and the pending acquisition of Arm is driving even more buzz around NVIDIA as investors are beginning to fully understand the implications that this acquisition will have for NVIDIA’s long term trajectory.
 I remain steadfast in saying that this will be a complicated transaction that will all but certainly face legal challenges and regulatory scrutiny, which we began to hear more about this past quarter, but there are no strong indicators at this point in time to suggest it won’t be completed–Such an outcome will be very good for NVIDIA.

-Let’s dive into the results for the companies two largest segments Automotive and Data Center.
+Let’s dive into the results for the companies two largest segments Gaming and Data Center.

 Gaming Sees Record-Breaking Revenue